Electric strike

 An electric strike is an access control device used for door frames.
 It replaces the fixed strike faceplate often used with a latch (also known as a keeper).

+Description

-Like a fixed strike plate, it normally presents a ramped or beveled surface to the locking latch allowing the door to close and latch just like a fixed strike would.
+Like a fixed strike plate, an electric strike plate normally presents a ramped or beveled surface to the locking latch allowing the door to close and latch just like a fixed strike would.
 However, an electric strike's ramped surface can, upon command, pivot out of the way when the lock on the door is in the locked position and the door is opened, allowing a user to pull/push the door to open it without operating the mechanical lock or using a mechanical key.
 After the door is opened past the keeper, the keeper returns to its standard position and re-locks when power is removed or applied, depending upon the strike's configuration.

+Variations

-Electric strikes are generally available in three configurations:
+Electric strikes are generally available in two configurations: